CORE SUPPORTS

 Assistance with Social and Community Participation

-Assistance with Social and Community Participation (Support Category 4) is a funded support category that you may find in your NDIS plan, under Core Supports.
+Assistance with Social and Community Participation is a funded support category that you may find in your disability care plan.

-This funding covers the SUPPORT NDIS participants need to meet goals relating to participating in community, social or recreational activities.
+This program covers the support to the participants need to meet goals relating to participating in community, social or recreational activities.
 These activities may be provided in a centre or in a community setting.

-All supports funded under this item need to be determined as reasonable and necessary given the participant’s plan goals.
+All supports paid under this item need to be determined as reasonable and necessary given the participant’s plan goals.

 You could use this funding for a Disability Support Worker to support you to travel to and attend a music concert.